krbnite/krbnite.github.io/_posts/2019-02-20-On-Neo4j-and-the-Conservation-of-Database-Complexity.md

 * **But if you use MATCH (followed by a SET command) and it doesn't exist, nothing will be updated and you will not be notified.**  There is no error or hiccup of any kind!

 I could go on...
+For example, another article entirely might focus on the differences between Neo4j Community Edition and Enterprise Edition -- any why you basically need Enterprise for anything beyond playing around (e.g., for role-based access control, subgraph access control, and better security features).
 But I'm getting tired of writing at this point!
 So let's move on to a moral already!

 # Moral (?)
 I guess it's true for any language or database technology, but you really have to know what you're